 Did we miss something you’re excited about?
 Do you see any movies in this summer 2019 box office list you’d like to see in theaters?
 Or did you discover something you didn’t know was coming to the big screen?
 Comment down below with all of your thoughts!
 I’d love to chat with you.

 Featured image: The Art of Racing in the Rain.
-Photo – 20th Century Fox/DisneyWant to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends or save to Pinterest to read later.
+Photo – 20th Century Fox/DisneyIf you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.